-There are more than 500 robots in the bodyshop, meaning that body shell production is more than 95 percent automated.
-This allows for more than 4,000 welding points on the bodies to be joined precisely and quickly.
+For the new MINI hatchback a new bodyshop extension has been opened.
+There are 1000 robots in the bodyshop, meaning that body shell production is almost completely automated.
+This allows for between 4,000 and 6,000 welding points to be applied to the bodies, precisely and quickly.
 In some cases, up to eight robots work on one body simultaneously, on three different levels.

 Facts and Figures

-- There are 340 separate panels in a MINI hatchback bodyshell.
+- There are 435 separate panels in a new MINI hatchback bodyshell.

 - Accuracy of Perceptron cameras is ± 0.05mm (half the width of a human hair).

-- The total number of Perceptron measuring points is 502, carried out in five stations throughout the body-in-white process.
+- There are 502 Perceptron measuring points for the car body, carried out in five stations throughout the body-in-white process.

-- The approximate core temperature of a spot weld is 1500ºC.
+- The approximate core temperature of a spot weld is 1500⁰C.

 - Plant Oxford's bodyshop totals 100,000m2 - or 14 football pitches.